cmiles74/cloudformation-tutorial/README.md

     Type: String
     Description: Name of keypair used when provisioning instances
 ```

+Throughout this article we'll continue to build up this template but if you need
+to jump ahead or need to refer to the entire thing, you can [browse through it
+in the GitHub project][14].

 Some decisions are best postponed until the absolute last minute and parameters
 are here when you have decisions to postpone.
 When we decide to provision our